autowarefoundation/autoware.universe/planning/behavior_path_planner/behavior_path_planner_path_generation.md

   <img src="./image/path_shifter.png" width="800">
 </p>

+Note that, due to the rarity of the $T_v$ in almost all cases of lane change and avoidance, $T_v$ is not considered in the current implementation.

 ### Mathematical Derivation

 By applying simple integral operations, the following analytical equations can be derived to describe the shift distance $l(t)$ at each time under lateral jerk, acceleration, and velocity constraints.